ossillate-inc/packj/README.md

 }
 ```

+**NOTE** that `-v /tmp:/tmp/packj` is needed for containerized runs under Docker so that final report is available under `/tmp` on the host.

-Specific package versions to be vetted could be specified using `==`.
+Specific package versions to be vetted could also be specified.
 Please refer to the example below

 ```
-$ docker run --mount type=bind,source=/tmp,target=/tmp ossillate/packj:latest pypi requests==2.18.4
+$ docker run -v /tmp:/tmp/packj ossillate/packj:latest audit pypi requests 2.18.4
 [+] Fetching 'requests' from pypi...OK [ver 2.18.4]
 [+] Checking version...ALERT [1750 days old]
 [+] Checking release history...OK [142 version(s)]